Causes of Tooth Erosion

-At Texas Dental Center, Dr. Clark Damon and Dr. Kari Blankenship offer a range of dental services to treat oral conditions such as tooth erosion.
+At Texas Dental Center, Dr. Le and Dr. Kari Blankenship offer a range of dental services to treat oral conditions such as tooth erosion.
 Of course, prevention is always the best treatment.
 That is why we have provided a list of the top causes of tooth erosion for our Richardson, TX area patients.

 Acidic Foods and Drinks

 Excessive consumption of acidic foods and drinks can accelerate tooth erosion.
 If you drink soda or fruit drinks on a daily basis, you are at a higher risk of developing enamel erosion.
 Try to limit your consumption of acidic foods and beverages.
 If you do indulge, rinse the mouth with water immediately, and brush the teeth about 30 minutes later to reduce acidic exposure to the teeth.

 Starchy and sugary foods and drinks attract dental bacteria, which slowly damage the outer layer of enamel and cause cavities.
 Starchy foods such as potatoes, bread, and pasta; along with sugary foods such as cookies and candy should be limited.

 After eating sugary or starchy foods and drinks, brush the teeth as soon as possible.
 If you can’t brush your teeth immediately, try rinsing the mouth with water.

 Teeth grinding is an extremely damaging habit that occurs without the patient even being aware of it.
 The force that is applied to the teeth when a person is clenching the jaw or grinding the teeth can wear down the enamel covering of the teeth.